miraland-labs/miraland/docs/src/learn/state-compression.md

 ## Merkle trees and concurrent merkle trees

-Solana's state compression used a special type of [merkle tree](#what-is-a-merkle-tree) that allows for multiple changes to any given tree to happen, while still maintaining the integrity and validity of the tree.
+Miraland's state compression used a special type of [merkle tree](#what-is-a-merkle-tree) that allows for multiple changes to any given tree to happen, while still maintaining the integrity and validity of the tree.